Can I remortgage with bad credit?

 Most mainstream lenders do not allow money raised on residential mortgages or remortgages to be used for business purposes or investment.
 However, some more specialist lenders do accommodate remortgaging for business purposes; mortgage brokers with access to the whole mortgage market should be able to connect you with a lender who can help.
 However, it is important to be aware that by securing business-related borrowing against your property, you risk losing your home if your business or cash flow should run into problems.

-If you currently have a standard residential mortgage on your property, it is possible to remortgage to a new buy-to-let mortgage with a different lender, even if you have a poor credit history.
+If you currently have a standard residential mortgage on your property, it’s possible to remortgage to a new Buy-to-Let mortgage with a different lender, even if you have a poor credit history.

-However, it is important to be aware that affordability assessments for buy-to-let mortgages are much stricter now than they have been previously.
+However, it’s important to be aware that affordability assessments for Buy-to-Let mortgages are much stricter now than they have been previously.
 This is because of tougher rules set down by the Financial Conduct Authority and the Bank of England.
 A history of adverse credit could potentially hinder your chances of getting a mortgage.

 Using an impartial mortgage broker can increase your chances of finding a lender able to accommodate a poor credit score.